eriknyquist/ptttl/README.rst

 Single-line comments are supported.
-A comment begins with a single forward slash (or you can use a double forward slash, if that's what you're used to) and end at the end of the line.
+A comment begins with a single forward slash (or you can use a double forward slash, if that's what you're used to) and terminates at the end of the line.
+Everything between the first forward slash and the end of the line is ignored by the PTTTL parser.

 ::